-This department does not have a department director.
-The national Youth Alive coordinator is amenable to the executive director of Assemblies of God U.S. Missions in supervising the work of this department.
+The national Youth Alive director is amenable to the executive director of Assemblies of God U.S. Missions in supervising the work of U.S. missionaries with Youth Alive.

 The vision of Youth Alive is to present Jesus Christ to every student on every campus.